JeffZincatz/PlanNUS/README.md

-# PlanNUS
+# Planaholic

-The PlanNUS app, made by Team Bogoplan
+The Planaholic app, made by Team Bogoplan

 ## Getting Started

-This project is a starting point for the PlanNUS Android application, made by Team Bogoplan.
+This project is a starting point for the Planaholic Android application, made by Team Bogoplan.

 A few resources to get you started if this is your first Flutter project: